 Fluidized Therapy is the use of a dry heated air stream that has the properties of a liquid.
 It performs the functions of applied heat, massage, sensory stimulation, levitation, and pressure oscillations.
 Use of fluidized therapy is an alternative to other heat therapy techniques in reducing pain, edema, and muscle spasms.

 Stretching helps to increase flexibility and joint range of motion, improves circulation, strengthens muscles, relieves stress and enhances coordination.
 All of these benefits of stretching have positive effects on pain and mood.

-Therapeutic exercise is physical therapy done under the direction of a physical therapist and can include a broad range of activities designed to reduce pain and improve musculoskeletal, cardiopulmonary or neurologic function.
-Physical therapists assist patients in designing programs to prevent injury or reinjury.
-In addition, physical therapists use therapeutic exercise as to improve function and well being in those who are experiencing pain, limitations or disability.
+Therapeutic exercise is physical therapy done under the direction of a physical therapist and can include a broad range of activities designed to reduce pain and improve musculoskeletal, cardiopulmonary or neurological function.
+Physical therapists assist patients in designing programs to prevent injury or re-injury.
+In addition, physical therapists use therapeutic exercise to improve function and well being in those who are experiencing pain, limitations or disability.

 Joint mobilization is a manual therapy intervention, a type of passive movement of a skeletal joint.
 It is usually aimed at a ‘target’ synovial joint with the aim of achieving a therapeutic effect.
 When applied to the spine, it is known as spinal mobilization.

 Massage is effective for reducing pain and promoting natural relaxation.
 Massage can even trigger the release of endorphins, which raises a patient’s threshold for pain.
 Some types of massage also help improve mood through the release of oxytocin and serotonin.

 Heat and cold are the two most common types of pain-relief therapies for muscle and joint pain.
 Ice will decrease the blood flow to a new injury, thereby decreasing inflammation and swelling.
 Pain that recurs can be treated with heat, which will bring blood to the area and promote healing.